 Officials working a qualifying meet may not receive more than their actual expenses in travel assistance from USA Swimming and SCS combined.
 The Officials Committee shall recommend annually to the Board of Directors both the maximum to be paid per meet for meets to be held in the following competition year as well as the total assistance that may be paid for meets held during the following competition year.
 An official may receive up to three (3) travel one stipends in each competition year., only two of which can be for meets above the Futures level.

-Officials reimbursement will be distributed subject to the rules below.
+Officials’ reimbursement will be distributed subject to the rules below.
 When the yearly allocation is exhausted no additional allocations will be made for meets held in that competition year.

 In order to receive travel assistance from SCS, an official must meet certain minimum eligibility requirements: